simonbingham/xindi/README.md

 ## Problems

 If you experience any problems with Xindi please either amend the source code yourself and submit a pull request or [report the issue] (https://github.com/simonbingham/xindi/issues).

-## License

-Xindi is licensed under the [MIT License (MIT)] (http://www.opensource.org/licenses/mit-license.php).

-The frameworks listed above have their own licenses which you should review before using Xindi.

 ## Wishlist